 Convenient network-related features require a UI login account, not wall-mount-ready

-Rigid backhaul as mesh satellite unit; no AP mode when hosting a Wi-Fi system; the MLO feature could be better overall
+Rigid backhaul as a mesh satellite unit; no AP mode when hosting a Wi-Fi system; the MLO feature could be better overall

 Pros